 Defying the odds, here are some Malaysians making names for themselves in the world.
-Yes, just so you know we Malaysians are famous for achievements too.
-Introducing to you 10 world record holders who originate from Malaysia!
+Yes, just so you know we Malaysians are famous for achievements too. here are 10 world records that are held by Malaysians!

 1) World’s Largest Hotel

 With 7,351 rooms, First World Hotel at the Genting has been named the world’s largest hotel once again by the Guinness World Records in 2015.

 In Feb 2015, Datuk Nicol David has created a new world record in Squash topping the world rankings as world number one for straight 106 months since January 2016.
 The previous record was 105-month record by New Zeland’s Susan Devoy.

 3) World’s Fastest Coconut Piercing Master

 Kung Fu Master Ho Eng Hui from Johor broke his own record by piercing four coconuts in 12.15 seconds using only his finger in 2011.
 He was also the previous record holder piercing four coconuts in 30.81 sec.

 4) World’s Fastest Man with a Football Balanced on Head